Ehesp/redibox/README.md

 - Use verbose logging throughout for ease of debugging issues, see core.js for example.
 - New modules should follow the same format as the others, these get magically bootstrapped by the loader.

-The **todo** modules above have all been created, structured and ready to go, just needs the methods etc adding onto the classes.
-To add custom lua scripts to the modules simply create a `scripts.js` (see Cache module one for layout) file in the root of the module, the module loader will automatically define the commands onto the clients, neat!
+To add custom lua scripts to the modules simply create a `scripts.js` file (see the Cache module one for the layout) in the root of the module, the module loader will automatically define the commands on the clients, neat!

 If you're creating a fresh module that's not in the todo list above, the simple copy one of the other modules and away you go, simples!